 The Kaleido-IP multiviewer supports concurrent decoding of video programs from multiprogram and single-program MPEG transport streams, over UDP or RTP Multicast/Unicast.
-The following table shows the number of HD or SD programs that can be decoded concurrently, depending on the transport stream type and Kaleido-IP model.
+See the multiviewer's Hardware Description & Installation Manual for the supported number streams and codec formats.